-\textbf{Task query gating block.} As illustrated in Figure~\ref{fig:decoder_gating} (left), we take the deformed feature $X_q$ as task query and the task-interacted feature $\hat X_f$ as key \& value to MHSA.
+\textbf{Task query gating block.} As illustrated in Figure~\ref{fig:decoder_gating} (left), we take the deformed feature $X_d$ as task query and the task-interacted feature $\hat X_f$ as key \& value to MHSA.
 The deformed feature is applied as a query in MHSA to decode the task awareness feature from the task-interacted feature for each task prediction.
-We first apply the LayerNorm in parallel to generate queries $Q$, keys $K$ and values $V$:
+We first apply the LayerNorm in parallel to generate queries $Q$, keys $K$, and values $V$:

-where LN is the layer normalization. $X_q$ and $\hat X_f$ are the output of the deformable mixer encoder and task interaction block, respectively.
+where LN is the layer normalization. $X_d$ and $\hat X_f$ are the output of the deformable mixer encoder and the task interaction block, respectively.
 Then, the task query block operation using a MHSA is calculated as follows:

-where the residual feature $X_q$ comes from Eq.~(\ref{eq:encoder}).
+where the residual feature $X_d$ comes from Eq.~(9).
 The task awareness feature $\hat{X} \in \mathbb{R}^{N \times C'}$.

-\textbf{Shared spatial gating layer.} As illustrated in Figure~\ref{fig:decoder_gating}, we use a shared spatial gating (SSG) layer with a gating mechanism~\citep{d2017gatingMa} to improve the information flow through the network.
-Gating mechanisms control the path through which information flows in the network and have proven to be useful for CNN-based and Transformer-based networks~\citep{d2017gatingMa,rao2022hornet_gating,fei2022attentionGating,yang2022focalgating}.
-The proposed shared spatial gating is applied to refine each task independently feature through task-relevant selection.
+\textbf{Shared spatial gating layer.} As illustrated in Figure~\ref{fig:decoder_gating}, we use a shared spatial gating (SSG) layer with a gating mechanism~\cite{d2017gatingMa} in decoder to allow the tasks to interact and share important features from each other.
 The SSG process can be formulated as follows: